Ford Sierra: Special-edition models

 In July 1986, a special version called the Ford Sierra RS Cosworth was launched, using the 2.0 OHC bottom end with a 16V DOHC cylinder head specially developed by Cosworth.
 With the Cosworth Garret T3 turbocharger and intercooler setup the engine produced 204 PS.
 It was designed by Ford's Special Vehicle Engineering (SVE) group and made in Ford's Genk factory in Belgium for use in group A. It was based on a three-door Sierra with the dashboard from the Merkur XR4Ti.
-The car was available in only white, black or Ford's 'Moonstone Blue' and only 5545 were made.
-The Sierra RS Cosworth was available in both right hand drive and left hand drive, the RS500 was only produced in Right Hand Drive.
-Racing conversion were done with the European Merkur dashboard.
+The car was available in only white, black, or Ford's 'Moonstone Blue' and only 5545 were made.
+The Sierra RS Cosworth was available in both right-hand drive and left-hand drive, the RS500 was produced only in right-hand drive.
+Racing conversions were done with the European Merkur dashboard.

 In 1987, a 225 PS Sierra Cosworth, the RS500, was sold alongside the regular version.
-Only 500 were produced as the minimum number of road-going cars required to meet with newly introduced homologation racing rules, allowing it to compete in evolution form for group A racing.
+Only 500 were produced as the minimum number of road-going cars required to meet with newly introduced homologation racing rules, allowing it to compete in evolution form for group-A racing.
 The car was modified by the Tickford Engineering Company in conjunction with Ford.
 Revisions included uprated brakes and larger brake cooling ducts and modified front and rear spoilers (a second smaller rear spoiler was added beneath the large "whale-tail"), a modified front bumper to allow extra cooling for a larger intercooler, as well as various engine upgrades including a larger turbocharger and a second fuel rail (which did not operate on road models).
-Race outputs were as high as 550 bhp, in which the Sierra dominated group A series around the world.
+Race outputs were as high as 550 bhp, in which the Sierra dominated group-A series around the world.

 Racing versions of the Cosworth were highly successful in European and World Touring Car racing throughout the late 1980s and early 1990s, and the RS500 helped Ford to win the manufacturer's title in the 1987 World Touring Car Championship.
 Ford was forced to fall back on the Sierra for rallying from 1987, after the banning of the Group B formula.
-With only rear-drive, the Sierra struggled to compete on looser surfaces but was very quick on asphalt, Didier Auriol winning his first World Championship rally in a Sierra in Corsica, 1988.
+With only rear drive, the Sierra struggled to compete on looser surfaces but was very quick on asphalt, Didier Auriol winning his first World Championship rally in a Sierra in Corsica, 1988.
 It was replaced by the 4x4 Sapphire version from 1990, which never managed to win a World Championship event but became a popular and successful car in national championships.
 The Sierra was replaced by the Escort Cosworth in 1993.